by Chris Bagg

 “…there is nothing either good or bad, but thinking makes it so.”

-The thread through all of this, that I learned from coaches wiser than I, is perception.
+The thread through all of this, that I learned from coaches wiser than I am, is perception.
 The athlete in the first example used the verb “to feel” four times in about 75 words.
-He perceived his reality as an athlete as fat and slow.
+He felt fat, slow, and tired, and then perceived his reality as an overweight and slow athlete.
 That perception colored his whole workout, leaving him disgusted and frustrated.
 In Los Cabos, I felt that I wasn’t ready for the race, and then I confirmed that perception.
 In the last example, however, I felt awful, but managed to turn things around.
 My athlete, too, after a few days of rest, saw his meltdown for what it was: fueled by anxiety and a perception that he doesn’t measure up to the athletes around him.

 So what’s to be done?
 First of all, we have to remember that our perceptions change a lot about how we interface with the world.
 One only needs to return to my first example: a fatigued athlete on a rainy day who feels like he doesn’t belong, versus a man who’s gotten some rest and spent some time over the weekend gaining some perspective.
 Remembering that it’s our perception of reality that drives our behavior and performance can really help make things better.
 It won’t fix things right away, but maybe you can shelve the doubts and frustration for a little bit until you get through the warmup and realize hey, I don’t feel that bad, actually, maybe I’ll be able to get through these mile repeats after all…And the second thing is changing our relationship to that word “bad.”
 “Bad” is a judgment—it isn’t tied to something real in the world.
 It’s a construct based on our contexts, relationships, and values.
 I hear my athletes leveling this judgment at their own performances far too often: “I was so bad today…I raced really badly.”
 Thinking this way doesn’t help at all.
 When I used to teach creative writing, it was important to communicate to my students that criticism of this sort (“Your poem sucks!”) doesn’t help the writer in any way.
 Leveling the same kind of judgment at your athletic performances doesn’t help either.
 There are things we can take away from workouts that are encouraging (the “good” things, like “I was able to push a little bit harder than my prescribed wattage for those intervals today!”) and that we can use to build excitement for the next workout; and there are things that we can learn from in any workout (these are usually the “bad” things).
 But labeling those learning opportunities as “bad” steals from them their power to teach.
 Doing so just discards the workout, and often leads to the athlete believing some of his or her own negative hype: they believe that they, too, are “bad,” just like the workout that didn’t go so well.